Commercial and Residential Glass Installer and Manufacturer Resource

 • Block warm air from escaping in the winter

 A 3% increase in efficiency may not seem like a notable improvement.
 However, it adds up when you consider how much is spent on heating and cooling costs each year.
-Additionally, the more IGU windows you have in your building, the bigger the long-term return on investment becomes from going with triple-paned windows.
+Additionally, the more IGU windows you have in your building, the bigger the long-term return on investment from triple-paned windows.

-Pro Tip: Insulated glass units made with low-e glass can help you save even more on energy costs.
+Pro Tip: Insulated glass units made with Low-E glass can help you save even more on energy costs.

 It's also worth noting that triple-paned windows have another benefit that might not be obvious from a money perspective – noise reduction.
 Triple-paned windows are a better option for businesses near railroad tracks, busy streets and highways, and other areas plagued by excessive noise.